 Moreover, it also benefits the advertisers on LinkedIn, which indirectly might come back to you.

 Suppose you are adding "Amazon" to your interests as you might want to get a job role in the company and learn more about their latest updates on LinkedIn.
 And after a month, if they advertise their upcoming walk-in interviews on LinkedIn, then as an advertiser, they've got a choice to select the target audience as those who are interested in Amazon.

 Therefore, if you've added Amazon in the Interests section of your profile, you could receive their advertisement, and there will be many who might not be aware of it.

-So indirectly, to add interests on LinkedIn could also offer you additional benefits and help you find your dream job.
+So indirectly, adding interests on LinkedIn could also offer you additional benefits and help you find your dream job.

-Moreover, LinkedIn is certainly a powerful platform and a tool you must care about.
+Moreover, LinkedIn is undoubtedly a powerful platform and a tool you must care about.

 To add interests on LinkedIn is relatively significant, yet it is just one part of the picture.

 You need to do a lot of work for your LinkedIn profile to attract the right kind of people.
 It is not merely an online resume.
 LinkedIn is much more than that and is growing further.

 LinkedIn is a more dynamic approach to representing your experiences, skills, objectives, what you know, and what you are interested in within a professional context.
 It's all in the details.
 LinkedIn is the ultimate epicenter of your branding.
 The insights you provide about yourself will float across the digital sphere and define how you will be perceived by your audience and the people looking you up.

 The key is to show that you're a good match online and then rock prospective employers with your skills once you land the interview.